Michael-AUG/website/index.markdown

 I'll close with some words from the great C. S. Lewis:

     “Aslan is a lion - the Lion, the great Lion."
     "Ooh" said Susan.
 "I'd thought he was a man.
-Is he-quite safe?
+    Is he quite safe?
 I shall feel rather nervous about meeting a lion"...
     "Safe?" said Mr Beaver ..."Who said anything about safe?
     'Course he isn't safe.
 But he's good.
 He's the King, I tell you.”
     *'The Lion, the Witch, and the Wardrobe', C. S. Lewis*

 God bless,